 So far, little by little has been the most accurate thing in the previous paragraph...
 Among the things you may — eventually — find here:

-- Online Daily Bulletins for District 19 tournaments: currently working on Burnaby Regional (April 2018) preparation.
+- Online Daily Bulletins for District 19 tournaments: currently working on (and at) the Burnaby Regional.
 Most recent: Whistler Regional (November 2017).

 - Bridge articles of various lengths that I have written for some of my club games or for the Matchpointer, the Unit 430 newsletter that I edited for almost a decade (eventually...)